ahc-youngblood/mechlabs/menu3.md

 6. It turns out that $\gamma_\omega$ represents the lower stable value of $\theta$ and $\gamma_L$ represents the upper stable value of $\theta$.
 Do your observations support conservation of angular momentum through the transition from spinning to rolling for either of these stable tilt angles?

 7. Justify your answers to 6. with data analysis.
+Remember, to combine or compare different trials, you will have to convert to fractional ($\Delta L/L$) or percent change in angular momentum.

 8. Does the method of starting the cylinder spinning seem to affect which tilt angle is a better choice?
 Collaborate with your group if you do not have data on both methods of starting.